 Group discussion happens to be one of the best brain exercises.
 When one discusses a topic in a group, they get to know how to approach a topic from different angles by observing multiple viewpoints of different people in the group.

 A healthy mind resides in a healthy body.
 Exercise will keep your body and mind fit.
 Not only one’s body, but the mind also needs nourishment to keep it energetic and dynamic.
-The human body and mind are considered as one unit where they work hand in hand.
+The human body and mind are considered as one unit, where they work hand in hand.
 Exercising releases different hormones which help in enhancing the cerebral responses.

 Meditation acts as a boon for your mental health.
-It keeps you away from excessive stress which is a common problem faced by many engaged in UPSC preparation.
-The vast UPSC Syllabus puts immense pressure on the aspirants wherein they experience massive stress and mental fatigue.
+It keeps you away from excessive stress, which is a common problem faced by many engaged in UPSC preparation.
+The vast UPSC Syllabus puts immense pressure on the aspirants, wherein they experience massive stress and mental fatigue.
 Meditation helps in defeating these issues and keeping the mind fit and stress-free.

 Competition is really tough in case of the UPSC Civil Services exam.
 That’s why the success rate is significantly low.
 Also, the Commission sets high standards to recruit efficient candidates.
-Aspirants should analyze the many possibilities while Choosing The Right Optional Subject, an integral part of UPSC IAS Mains Examination.
-In order to do that, analyzing possibilities plays a vital role in scoring more marks than your competitors by deciding the most beneficial Optional Subject for the Mains Exam.
+Aspirants should analyse the many possibilities while Choosing The Right Optional Subject, an integral part of UPSC IAS Mains Examination.
+In order to do that, analysing possibilities plays a vital role in scoring more marks than your competitors by deciding the most beneficial Optional Subject for the Mains Exam.

 They say your thoughts become your actions.
 Thoughts are indeed powerful.
-It is tempting to give in to defeatist thoughts during your IAS exam preparation, and give up altogether.
+It is tempting to give in to defeatist thoughts during your IAS exam preparation and give up altogether.
 Stay away from such thoughts, this comes from practice.
 Tell yourself positive phrases like ‘I can do this’, ‘ I will succeed’, etc. Start your day with such thoughts.
 Talk only to positive people.
 These can help you tide over any bouts of negativity and help you focus on what is important.

 The best tools to succeed in the UPSC Exam is your determination and work without tiring the brain.
 Tune in – observe, watch, learn, listen and exploit the world that you live in.